adolfohermosillo/Nah2SpaNMT/README.md

 # Nah2SpaNMT
-Code for the completion of the UT SDS certificate in Scientific Computation and Data Sciences and Machine Learning Toolbox for Text Analysis final project.
+Code for the completion of the UT SDS certificate in Scientific Computation and Data Sciences; Final project for Machine Learning Toolbox for Text Analysis.